 water on a regular basis is simple – just have a full glass before each meal

-, including before your morning cup of coffee.
+and snack you consume, including before your morning cup of coffee.
 This is

 one of those simple reminders that allows you to drink more of the good stuff,